the-global-hackathon/CasperLabs-Developer-Community/Event--October-13-16,-2019:--CIS-LA-Hackathon---GraphQL-Interface-Challenge.md

 If you are not familiar with GraphQL, their website is [**here**](https://graphql.org)
 * **Get to Know about** our [CL GraphQL Schema/Types](https://casperlabs.atlassian.net/wiki/spaces/EN/pages/92176385/GraphQL+Schema+Types)
 ## Connect with Us Real Time
-Join the [CasperLabs Discord Channel](https://discord.gg/n9bBs8W) so you can work with our team members to support you with your project.
+Join the [CasperLabs Discord Channel](https://discord.gg/n9bBs8W) so you can work with our team members here to support you with your project.

 ***
 ### Rules and Judging